berquist/pymolresponse/README.md

 * [daltools](https://github.com/vahtras/daltools) (for testing?)
 * [cclib](https://github.com/cclib/cclib) (for testing)

 Psi4 is also required for testing, and is installed as part of the [conda environment setup](scripts/make_conda_env.bash) from their conda channel.
+See the conda script for all dependencies.

 ## Testing